paultanner/owl-intuition/README.md

 owl_mon_xively_cloud.js runs in the cloud under node.js

-It sends to lively so you need and account there.
+It sends to Xively so you need and account there.

 Your OWL must be configured to send to the correct server and port of course (see Settings/Set Up Data Push in your OWL console)